developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxGPRSManager/index.md

 ## Overview

 This guide will walk you through creating an EMDK For Android application that will use MX features introduced in EMDK for Android API to perform device configurations.
 MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
-So this tutorial will focus on configuring Access Points of the mobile networks present in your Symbol Android device using [GPRS Manager](../../mx/gprsmgr) feature of Mx.
+So this tutorial will focus on configuring Access Points of the mobile networks present in your Zebra Android device using [GPRS Manager](../../mx/gprsmgr) feature of Mx.
 [GPRS Manager](../../mx/gprsmgr) allows you to perform following operations on Access Points of your device's mobile network:

 **1. Add/Replace named APN:**